NVIDIA/framework-reproducibility/doc/d9m/README.md

 much.
 Also, if we cannot disable the noise, it's very hard to determine whether it is truly beneficial or not.

-"GPUs are inherently nondeterministic"
+MYTH: "GPUs are inherently nondeterministic"

-False.
-Any system that utilizes asynchronous parallelism can, theoretically, be configured to convert asynchronous parallelism into truly random noise.
+FACT: Any system that utilizes asynchronous parallelism can, theoretically, be configured to convert asynchronous parallelism into truly random noise.
 GPUs *can* introduce truly random noise, as *can* many other parallel computing systems.
 That doesn't mean that it has to be, or should be, done; it's optional.